KasZaim/insta-clone/README.md

 # InstaCloneProject

-InstaCloneis a web application built using Django (backend) and JavaScript (frontend), mimicking some functionalities of Instagram.
+InstaClone is a web application built using Django (API/backend) and JavaScript (frontend), inspired by some functionalities of Instagram.
 It allows users to create posts, upload images, comment on posts, and like posts.
 This project uses a media folder to store uploaded images and provides a carousel view for posts with multiple images.

 ## Features